ArbitraryAnimal/ArbitraryAnimal/README.md

-- 👋 Hi
--  I’m @ArbitraryAnimal
+- 👋 Hi I’m @ArbitraryAnimal
 - 👀 I’m interested
 -
-- 💞️ I’m looking to collaborate
+- 💞️\\looking to collaborate
 -
-- 📫 How to reach me ...
-ArbitraryAnimal@protonmail.com
+- 📫 How to reach me  ArbitraryAnimal@protonmail.com /